elenasamuylova/drafts/llm_course/README.md

 You can use it to evaluate task execution along multiple dimensions.
 For example:

 - **Usefulness**.
 Did the agent provide a response that was clear, actionable, and helpful?
 > **Example**.
-If asked to schedule a meeting, did it provide all necessary details like time and location?
+> If asked to schedule a meeting, did it provide all necessary details like time and location?

 - **Task Completion**.
 Did the agent complete the assigned task?
 > **Example**.
-If it was supposed to send an email or create a calendar event, was the task actually executed?
+> If it was supposed to send an email or create a calendar event, was the task actually executed?
 An LLM-as-a-Judge can verify this by checking logs, API responses, or other system-level confirmations to ensure the action was performed.

 - **Correct Tool Use**.
 Did the agent invoke the appropriate tools or APIs to complete the action?
+> **Example**.
-> **Example**.If the user asks to add an event to their calendar, the agent should select the correct calendar tool (e.g., Google Calendar or Outlook) based on the user’s context — and avoid hallucinating unsupported or unexpected commands.
+> If the user asks to add an event to their calendar, the agent should select the correct calendar tool (e.g., Google Calendar or Outlook) based on the user’s context — and avoid hallucinating unsupported or unexpected commands.

 ![](images/llm_evidently_img11-min.png)